-- a) For all rental projects, an amount equal to 12 months of total operating expenses, annual replacement reserves, and total annual hard debt service expense as shown on the AHP Operating Budget. - b) For historic rehabilitation projects or those serving primarily special needs populations (excluding those aged 60+), an amount equal to 15 months of total operating expenses, annual replacement reserves, and total annual hard debt service expense as shown on the AHP Operating Budget. - c) For HUD, VA, RD, or for other projects for which a governmental entity requires, funds, and controls the use of replacement reserves, the amount of such reserves may cause the total "Capitalized costs" to exceed the limits identified above. - d) There must be sufficient funds from other sources to cover "Capitalized costs," as AHP subsidy cannot be used to pay for "Capitalized costs." - e) Occupied rental rehab projects must document existing reserves and include them as a development funding source.
+- a) For all rental projects, an amount equal to 12 months of total operating expenses, annual replacement reserves, and total annual hard debt service expense as shown on the AHP Operating Budget. - b) For historic rehabilitation projects or those serving special needs populations (excluding those aged 60+) with at least 85 percent of the project's units, an amount equal to 15 months of total operating expenses, annual replacement reserves, and total annual hard debt service expense as shown on the AHP Operating Budget. - c) For HUD, VA, RD, or for other projects for which a governmental entity requires, funds, and controls the use of replacement reserves, the amount of such reserves may cause the total "Capitalized costs" to exceed the limits identified above. - d) There must be sufficient funds from other sources to cover "Capitalized costs," as AHP subsidy cannot be used to pay for "Capitalized costs." - e) Occupied rental rehab projects must document existing reserves and include them as a development funding source.